MicrosoftDocs/visualstudio-docs/docs/test/using-stubs-to-isolate-parts-of-your-application-from-each-other-for-unit-testing.md

 ---
 ## Creating a Stub: A Step-by-Step Guide
-Let's start this with a motivating example, the one in the diagram.
+Let's start this with a motivating example: the one shown in the preceding diagram.

 ### Create a Class Library
 1. Open Visual Studio and create a `Class Library` project